devonzuegel/devonzuegel.com/src/documents/posts/my-sublime-setup.html.md

 workflow: true
 ---

-I am a huge fan of Sublime Text.
+I am a huge fan of [Sublime Text](http://www.sublimetext.com/).
 It is beautiful and easy to use fresh out of the box, and it does everything I need it to do.
-However, my favorite characteristic of Sublime is that it is *extremely* extensible.
-I have (perhaps too obsessively) customized my editor so much to the point that many people don't recognize it as Sublime, and because I've been able to mold it behavior to fit my needs.
-I find that I'm much more productive on it than with any other editor, including others' versions of Sublime.
+However, my favorite thing about Sublime is that it is *extremely* extensible.
+I have (perhaps too obsessively) customized my editor to the point that many people don't recognize it.
+Because I've been able to mold it behavior to fit my needs, I find that I'm much more productive on it than with any other editor, including others' Sublime instances.

 I love sharing little tips and tricks I've incorporated into my workflow, so I'm excited to write up this post surveying the key customizations I've made.
 I hope you enjoy reading it as much as I've enjoyed writing it.

 Better yet, I love learning new ways to better use Sublime!
-If there's anything here that I've missed, feel free to [email](mailto:devonz@cs.stanford.edu) or [tweet](http://twitter.com/devonzuegel) at me with your additions.
+If there's anything here that I've missed, **please [email](mailto:devonz@cs.stanford.edu) or [tweet](http://twitter.com/devonzuegel) at me with your additions**.

-## Useful Key Bindings ##
+## Useful key bindings ##

 | **Shortcut**                 | **Result**                                            |
 | --                           | --                                                    |